tanmaypadhi08/M1_ProjectGoal_-Type-/4_TestPlanAndOutput/Readme.md

 # HL3
 Flow of jumping from one function to other.
 For invalid input exit the function and terminate the code.

+# Low Level Test Plan

+# LL1
+For addition function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.

+# LL1
+For subtraction function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.

+# LL1
+For multiplication function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.

+# LL1
+For division function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.

+# LL1
+For modulous function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.

+# LL1
+For factorial function, input and output both are int type.
+The float input value will not generate desired result instead it will give output in integer type only.